 Students are expected to attend classes and should understand that they are responsible for the academic consequences of absence.
+For reporting purposes, attendance in distance education courses is based on course activity participation.
 The student is responsible for all requirements of the course regardless of absences.

 Instructors are obligated to provide makeup opportunities only for students who are absent with adequate cause such as incapacitating illness, death of an immediate family member, or service as an authorized representation of the university.
 The instructor will be responsible for judging the adequacy of cause for absence.
 The student is responsible for providing documentation certifying the legitimacy of the absence to his or her instructor in advance of such absences.
 In health-related or family emergency cases where advance notice is not possible, documentation should be provided to the instructor no later than the date the student returns to class.
-If the instructor denies the adequacy of cause, then the student can appeal the denial to the Provost/Vice President for Academic Affairs, who will judge the adequacy of cause, and if found to be adequate, will require the instructor to provide a make-up opportunity.
+If the instructor denies the adequacy of cause, then the student can appeal the denial to the Provost/Executive Vice President for Academic Affairs, who will judge the adequacy of cause, and if found to be adequate, will require the instructor to provide a make-up opportunity.